Epicfox7/CSCI_1105_IntroToProgramming_Coursework/FinalProject/README.md

 # Currency Converter

 ## Synopsis
-This is my project and is used to convert 20 differents currencies.
+This is my project and is used to convert 20 different currencies.

 ## Motivation
-Currency is very important in this days specially for marketing and knowing the convertion of a currency to another is really important, specially is you're about to invest in another country.
+Currency is very important in these days especially for marketing and knowing the convertion of a currency to another is really important, specially is you're about to invest in another country.

 ## How to Run
-First you need a program to run Java.
+First you need a program or app that can run Java.

 ![image](https://github.com/JLopez-dev/CSCI_1105_IntroToProgramming_Coursework/blob/master/code%20runner.png)

 Then you are going to type the abbreviation of each currency in order to convert into another currency.

 ![image](https://github.com/JLopez-dev/CSCI_1105_IntroToProgramming_Coursework/blob/master/Currency%20converter.png)

 ## Code Example
 ```
 String[][] currencyConverters = new String[][] {{"United States Dollar","USD"},